Fraud and Regulatory Investigations

 Our clients in such cases are often professional people who are not familiar with the criminal justice system.
 We do our best to ensure that our clients are kept fully informed of the progress of their case throughout the often lengthy procedure and that their case receives the level of attention it requires at all times.

-We were a member of the Legal Services Commission's now defunct Serious Fraud Panel for a number of years.
+We were a member of the Legal Aid Agency's now defunct Serious Fraud Panel for a number of years.
 Only firms on that Panel could deal with cases designated as Serious Fraud Cases.
-This panel was replaced by the "Very High Cost Cases Panel" in January 2008.
-Only members of this Panel are able to deal with cases which are deemed to fall within the "VHCC" structure.
-These cases are administered by the LSC's Complex Cases Unit and extend beyond but also include fraud cases.
+This panel was replaced by the "Very High Cost Cases Panel" in January 2008 (also now defunct).
+Only members of this Panel were able to deal with cases which are deemed to fall within the "VHCC" structure.
+These cases are administered by the LAA's Complex Cases Unit and extend beyond but also include fraud cases.

 Any serious fraud case will be handled by a senior solicitor.
 Most serious fraud cases require work from other members of staff working as a team under the supervision of the senior solicitor to ensure that the case is fully and thoroughly prepared for trial.